Why attend?

 Principles of collaboration between capital funded projects – how FTZ is enhancing other local authority activity

-Brock Rogers, Project Manager (Micromobility), Solent Transport Future Transport Zone (Lead)
+Facilitated by Brock Rogers, Project Manager (Micromobility), Solent Transport Future Transport Zone (Lead)

 Workshop 4